Fintech Onboarding Excellence: Lessons from Chime, Robinhood, Moneylion, Acorns

 For many digital applications, onboarding is the stage at which the customer experience either begins or ends depending on the length and complication of the process.
 In fintech, this is also the point where there’s also a higher risk of identity fraud.
 Tailoring the fintech onboarding experience is hence considered to be one of the trickiest tasks for UX design specialists.

 Sector arms such as challenger banks allowed customers to easily access and manage their finances at the click of a button and without leaving their homes - a real bonus in times of full lockdown and social distancing, when access to physical branches is restricted or not possible.
-Only in 2020, according to Forbes, there had been a 72% rise in the use of fintech apps in Europe during the coronavirus pandemic.

-The option to download a fintech app onto your mobile device and access all of your finances instantly is appealing, especially in contrast to jumping through the hoops that can often come with traditional banking.
 Why would you head to a high street bank to fill in multiple forms, when you can go to a challenger bank such as Chime or Monzo and be signed up in less than ten minutes through an app?

-Although there are many differences between traditional banking and fintech, one of the most attractive and revolutionary features of challenger banking offerings starts right at the beginning of the customer journey, with the onboarding process.
-According to a popular study by Built For Mars in 2020, it took 5x as many clicks to open an account with the UK incumbent First Direct, than it did with their challenger rival Revolut.
+According to the most recent study by Built For Mars, it took 5x as many clicks to open an account with the UK incumbent First Direct, than it did with their challenger rival Revolut.
 The results of the study clearly proved the real advantages and power of a fintech’s onboarding process from a UX perspective.

 Hence for many, fintech onboarding might seem like a simple and straightforward process, but in reality, it involves a lot of challenges.
 Finance is complex and keeping the balance between having enough friction and making the process simple, whilst also considering the ever-increasing regulatory and compliance requirements (e.g., KYC, AML and cybercrime), is no easy feat.
-But this is where the beauty of the fintech UX design craft lies.
-If you get your fintech UX and UI right you won’t only tick the compliance boxes, you’ll also ensure you’ve got a fintech app that users will want to come back to.

 Below, we’ve summarised the top 3 challenges to mastering the fintech onboarding UX design:

-Compliance and security
+Compliance and Security

-Fintechs, just like traditional financial service providers, are facing an increasing burden of regulatory and compliance requirements and restrictions due to the high risks of fraud and financial crime in the sector.
 There are 3 key areas, UX/UI designers need to consider and take extra care when creating fintech products and applications, especially in the retail banking space: cybercrime, Know Your Customer (KYC) and Anti-money-laundering (AML).

 A possible way to tackle this challenge is by splitting the personal data collection process into multiple single steps that are carefully spread out along the entire onboarding journey, with the information requested only when needed (not in advance or at once).
-Including clear, user-friendly instructions and explanations on why particular information is being requested and collected can additionally build trust and enhance the overall user experience.

-Financial complexity and jargon
+Financial Complexity and Jargon

 Communicating complex financial products and concepts in a human and simple way is one of the biggest challenges for UX/UI designers in the fintech sector.
-Presenting complex financial information in a visual and interactive way with relevant graphics can further streamline and improve the user experience.

-Friction balance
+Friction Balance

-In most UX/UI design cases, eliminating friction is the designer’s ultimate goal.
-In fintech, however, a certain level of friction is often required, especially when a user’s personal finances are on the line.
 By adding just the right amount of friction at the right time, fintech UX designers can ensure users remain satisfied with the overall product experience whilst instilling a sense of reliability that their finances are protected against any unwanted accidents.

-Fintech onboarding excellence: Lessons from Chime, Robinhood, MoneyLion and Acorns
+Fintech Onboarding Excellence: Lessons From Chime, Robinhood, MoneyLion and Acorns

 Last year, the private identity tech leader, Incognia, published their first Mobile App Report including a Fintech Onboarding Friction Index which compared ten of the most popular fintech apps and their onboarding processes.
 In this section, we look at the top 4 fintechs that have mastered the onboarding process, particularly in how they’ve managed to keep the balance between providing enough fraud prevention and friction.